 Match the clothes to the location

-A good tip is to look at the location of the wedding.
-If there is no colour scheme or dress code mentioned on the invitation, you can look up the location.
+A good tip is to look at the venue of the wedding.
+If there is no colour scheme or dress code mentioned on the invitation, you could look up the venue.
 When the wedding takes place in a forest, you put on very different colours than in a castle.
-In a forest, for example, you can play with natural colours such as greens and browns, while in a castle lighter colours are appropriate.
+In a forest, for instance, you can play with natural colours like greens and browns, while in a castle lighter colours are appropriate.
 This is also useful to know for the choice of shoes.
-For example, it is not practical for women to wear heels on the beach and men should leave their patent leather shoes at home.
-So the location provides a good guide for choosing the clothes.
+For women it is on the beach for example, not convenient to wear heels and men would be better off leaving their patent leather shoes at home.
+So the venue provides a good handle for choosing clothes.

 Tips on dressing for the wedding